ChalmersGU-data-structure-courses/OpenDSA/RST/en/Hashing/HashFuncExamp.rst

 because it gives equal weight to all characters in the string.
 This is an example of the :term:`folding method` to designing a hash function.
-Note that the order of the characters in the string has no effect on the result.
-A similar method for integers would add the digits of the key value, assuming that there are enough digits to

-1. keep any one or two digits with bad distribution from skewing the results of the process and

-2. generate a sum much larger than :math:`M`.

 As with many other hash functions, the final step is to apply the modulus operator to the result, using table size :math:`M` to generate